Updated on August 16th, 2022

 While these are often great opportunities, they usually require significant startup funds.
 Additionally, if you face an economic downturn, you’ll still need to pay rent and employees even if customers stop coming.

 For these reasons, online businesses are often a better option.
-They allow you to earn income which is location independent and fully scalable.
+They allow you to earn income which is location independent, passive and fully scalable.
 With an online business, you need very little money to get started.

 I delve into the best online businesses in the next section.